My elderflower mojito is easier to make than a classic mojito cocktail because it does not require a simple syrup. It uses elderflower liqueur!

-While it is a bit on the pricey side it lasts a long time and adds the perfect floral notes to any cocktail.
+While it is a bit on the pricey side it lasts a long time and adds the perfect floral natural flavors to any cocktail.

 Enjoy this variation on a traditional mojito at home during the dog days of summer.

-- 1 part white rum
+- 1 oz of Barcardi rum

-- 1 part St. Germain elderflower liqueur
+- 1 oz part St. Germain Elderflower liqueur

 - 1/2 ounce fresh lime juice

-- 3 parts chilled club soda
+- 3 oz or parts chilled club soda

 - 6-10 mint leaves